fyncom/fyncom-help/Privacy-Policy.md

 We do not collect personal information automatically, but we may tie this information to personal information about you that we collect from other sources or that you provide to us.

-**Third-Party Use of Cookies and Other Tracking Technologies**
+## **Third-Party Use of Cookies and Other Tracking Technologies**

 Some content or applications, including advertisements, on our Services are served by third-parties, including advertisers, other users of our Services, ad networks and servers, content providers, and application providers.
 These third parties may use cookies alone or in conjunction with web beacons or other tracking technologies to collect information about you when you use our Services.
 The information they collect may be associated with your personal information or they may collect information, including personal information, about your online activities over time and across different websites and other online services.
 They may use this information to provide you with interest-based (behavioral) advertising or other targeted content.

 We do not control these third parties' tracking technologies or how they may be used.
 If you have any questions about an advertisement or other targeted content, you should contact the responsible provider directly.
-For information about how you can opt out of receiving targeted advertising from many providers, see [Choices About How We Use and Disclose Your Information](#bookmark=id.2s8eyo1).
+For information about how you can opt out of receiving targeted advertising from many providers, see **Choices About How We Use and Disclose Your Information**.

-**How We Use Your Information**
+## **How We Use Your Information**

 We use information that we collect about you or that you provide to us, including any personal information: